ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 https://github.com/kubernetes/cloud-provider-aws

-There are 3 things we can do with Cloud Provider AWS:
+There are 3 things we can do with cloud provider AWS:

-1. Creating Load Balancer from The Kubernetes it Self
+1. Creating load balancer from the kubernetes it elf
-2. Pulling ECR Private Repository
+2. Pulling ECR private repository
-3. Attach EBS Volume from The Kubernetes
+3. Attach EBS volume from the kubernetes

 ## **How we can do that?**

-1. We need to put Tags in our EC2, it help kubernetes understand, that we deploy it on AWS
+1. We need to put **tags** in our **EC2**, it help kubernetes understand, that we deploy it on AWS
 Key: kubernetes.io/cluster/kubernetes
 Value: owned
-2. We need add IAM Policy to EC2, so that AWS could create Load Balancer and mount EBS Volume on top of EC2.
+2. We need add **IAM policy** to **EC2**, so that AWS could create load balancer and mount EBS volume on top of EC2.
 You can take a look all detail in terraform/kubernetes-cluster/modules/iam/main.tf
-3. We need to add Tags in one of our Security Group, to let Cluster create Load Balancer
+3. We need to add **tags** in one of our **security group**, to let Cluster create Load Balancer
 Key: kubernetes.io/cluster/kubernetes
 Value: owned